 Landing in Montreal feels a lot like finding yourself at the edge of the earth—in the best way possible.
-Surrounded by wilderness, the island city’s sheer remoteness gives anyone who spends time here a real sense of adventure and joie de vivre—that spills over into the food and bar scene.
-The sheer volume of restaurants (poutine!), cafés, bars, and interestingly, bagel shops, is staggering given the petite size of the city.
-(Montreal has its own signature style of bagel—smaller, denser, and sweeter than its NYC counterpart, thanks to honey-spiked, pre-bake boiling water.)
-Quebec’s European influence feels most profound in Montreal: The quaint cobblestone streets, gothic revivalist basilica, gallic-style food, and official language speak to the mark left by the French.
+Surrounded by wilderness, the island city’s remoteness gives anyone who spends time here a real sense of adventure and joie de vivre, which spills over into the food and bar scene.
+The sheer volume of restaurants (poutine!), cafés, bars, and, interestingly, bagel shops is staggering given the petite size of the city.
+(Montreal has its own signature style of bagel—smaller, denser, and sweeter than its NYC counterpart, thanks to honey-spiked boiling water prebake.)
+Quebec’s European influence feels most profound in Montreal: The quaint cobblestone streets, Gothic Revival basilica, Gallic-style food, and official language speak to the mark left by the French.

 Mount Royal ParkMount Royal | 514.843.8240